-When I first started training for my half marathon, a friend advised me to purchase a GPS watch.
-Although I had used a Fitbit for counting steps for a while, I really had never looked into GPS/running watches and didn’t know much about them.
+When I started training for my first half marathon, a friend advised me to purchase a GPS watch.
+Although I had been using a Fitbit to count steps, I hadn’t looked into GPS watch.
+In fact, I didn’t know much about them at all.

-Because he said that serious runners used them, I thought that it might be important for me to purchase one, so I researched as much as I could about GPS watches and which one would be the best fit for me.
+Because he said that serious runners used them, I thought that it might be a good thing to get.
+I researched as much as I could.
+With all the makes, models, and options, there was a lot to learn.

-In this article, we’ll go through all the common questions you might have about GPS watches, common features they typically have, different types of activities they can be used for, and the pros and cons of GPS watches versus other ways to track runs.
+In this article, we’ll go through many of the most common questions about GPS watches.
+We’ll cover common features, different activities they can be used for, and their pros and cons.

 GPS watches aren’t cheap tech.
 Although it’s a large purchase, I have been so happy with my GPS watch.
 It has definitely been one of the best purchases I’ve made as an adult.

 How Does a GPS Watch Work?

-A GPS watch takes all the advantages of a GPS and applies them to running, meaning that you can know how far you’ve run without needing to manually map out a route.
+A GPS watch takes all the advantages of GPS and applies them to running.
+It allows you to track how far you’ve run without needing to manually map out a route.
 Combine this with stopwatch functions, and you can get rich information about your pace.
 But most GPS watches go way beyond distance and time.

 A GPS running watch uses GPS—Global Positioning System—to give you information about your run while it is happening.
 This includes distance, speed, pace, and elevation.
 It’s an excellent training tool.